akilapilapitiya/akilapilapitiya/README.md

-# Akila Pilapitiya
+# 🦁 Akila Pilapitiya

-Curiosity leads to Creativity
+`Curiosity leads to Creativity`

-I’m a developer who enjoys building clean, efficient, user-focused digital experiences by blending logic with creativity.
+I’m a developer who thrives at the intersection of logic and creativity.
+I don't just write code, I build digital experiences that are clean, efficient, and user-centric.
+I believe in the power of **learning by doing** and am constantly pushing my boundaries with new frameworks and tools.

 ## What I’m Doing
 Currently focused on building practical full-stack projects, improving system design skills, and learning by shipping real-world solutions.